 Located in the far northwest of the country, just 15 km from the German border, Szczecin is a green, riverside city with a laid back atmosphere.
 The level of English spoken is good and while it may lack the nightlife and fun factor of other Polish cities, those looking for a more tranquil pace of life ought to enjoy it.
 There are plenty of pleasant cafes to work and it also ranks very well in terms of internet speeds.

-The main attraction though will be the low cost of living.
-You can find your own flat for as little as 300 Euros per month, outstanding value for a city in the very heart of Europe.
-It’s also worth noting that you can reach Berlin in less than two hours by road or rail, meaning if you get a little bit bored in Szczecin, a day or weekend trip to the German capital is an easy option.
+It’s also worth noting that you can reach Berlin in less than two hours by road or rail, meaning if you get a little bit bored in Szczecin, a day or weekend trip to the German capital, which ranks as one of the most expensive German cities to live in, is an easy option.

-Estimated Living Costs in Szczecin – 500-800 Euros/month
+Estimated Living Costs in Szczecin – 800-1200 Euros/month

 3. Warsaw